franktakes/gephi-tutorial/README.md

 Your visualization may look something like the figure below.
 (For now, ignore the "Partition" tab; it will be discussed in [Part 4: A real-world network visualization](#part-4-a-second-real-world-network-visualization).)

-**Task 2.3b**: Node size is proportional to the size of the Layout space; experimentally confirm how a larger value for the "Scaling" parameter of the "ForceAtalas 2" algorithm will require a larger minimal and maximal value for node size.
+**Task 2.3b**: Node size is proportional to the size of the Layout space; experimentally confirm how a larger value for the "Scaling" parameter of the "ForceAtlas 2" algorithm will require a larger minimal and maximal value for node size.
 Play with different node color schemes (through the icon to the right of the colored bar in the "Ranking" tab).

 ![Gephi-visualization](https://github.com/franktakes/gephi-tutorial/blob/main/img/gephi-visualization.png?raw=true)